moralescastillo/mysite/_posts/2023-11-30-pause-dbt-resouce.md

 ```bash
 dbt build --exclude source:bigquery.spotify_album+
 ```
 We can also use [tags](https://docs.getdbt.com/reference/resource-configs/tags).
-For instance, by tagging all resources with 'legacy', we can exclude them from a dbt build:
+For instance, by tagging all resources with 'legacy', we can exclude them from a `dbt build`:

 ```bash
 dbt build --exclude tag:legacy